Digital Care: Spatial Sounds

 The sixth and final event in the Digital Care series, focusing on Marnix de Nijs’ and Edwin van der Heide’s Spatial Sounds (100dB at 100km/h).

-On 12 May, the last edition of our Digital Care programme will highlight Spatial Sounds (100dB at 100km/h) (2000) by Marnix de Nijs and Edwin van der Heide.
+On 12 May, the last edition of our Digital Care programme highlighted Spatial Sounds (100dB at 100km/h) (2000) by Marnix de Nijs and Edwin van der Heide.
 This interactive installation presented at the exhibition REBOOT: Pioneering Digital Art, questions the present-day role of the machine, asking whether we control machines or machines control us.
 Spatial Sounds (100dB at 100km/h) highlights the threatening but also seductive aspects of autonomous technologies and asks questions about the role of humans in technological developments.
 Who’s in control, the human or the machine?

 Programme Details